-nesponse during the open prizes was defined as a dost severity of miness tent score or Saint a new-0-21 total score or STO at the day 56 evaluation.
-Relapse during the double-blind phase was defined as follows: (1) a regarance of major depressive disorder as defined by DSM-IV criteria and a CGI Severity of Illness item score of ≥4 (moderately ill), (2) 2 consecutive CGI Severity of Illness item scores of ≥4, or (3) a final CGI Severity of Illness item score of ≥4 for any patient who withdrew from the study for on miless term scores of 24, or (5) a final coal operancy or miless item score of 24 for any patient who windrew from the study for any reason.
+Response during the open phase was defined as a CGI Severity of Illness item score of ≤3 and a HAM-D-21 total score of ≤10 at the day 56 evaluation.
+Relapse during the double-blind phase was defined as follows: (1) a reappearance of major depressiv disorder as defined by DSM-IV criteria and a CGI Severity of Illness item score of ≥4 (moderately ill), (2) z consecutive CGI Severity of Illness item score of ≥4 for any patient who withdrew from the study for any reason.
 Patients receiving continued venlafaxine hydrochloride extended-release capsules treatment experienced significantly lower relapse rates over the subsequent 26 weeks compared with those receiving placebo.

-In a second longer-term trial, adult outpatients meeting DSM-III-R criteria for major depressive disorder, recurrent type, who had responded (HAM-D-21 total score ≤12 at the day 56 evaluation) and continued to be improved [defined as the following criteria being met for days 56 through 180: (1) no HAM-D-21 total score ≥20; (2) no more than 2 HAM-D-21 total scores >10, and (3) no single CGI Severity of Illness item score ≥4 (moderately ill)] during an initial 26 weeks of treatment on venlafaxine hydrochloride immediate-release tablets (100 to 200 mg/day, on a b.i.d. schedule) were randomized to continuation of their same dose of venlafaxine hydrochloride immediate-release tablets or to placebo.
-The follow-up period to observe patients for relapse, defined as a CGI Severity of Illness item score \ge 4, was for up to 52 weeks.
-Patients receiving continued treatment with venlafaxine hydrochloride immediate-release tablets experienced significantly lower relapse rates over the subsequent 52 weeks compared 14.2 Social Anxiety Disorder (Social Phobia)
+In a second longer-term trial, adult outpatients meeting DSM-III-R criteria for major depressive disorder, recurrent type, who had responded (HAM-D-21 total score ≤12 at the day 56 evaluation) and continued to be improved [defined as the following criteria being met for days 56 through 180: (1) no HAM-D-21 total score ≥20: (2) no more than 2 HAM-D-21 total scores >10, and (3) no single CGI Severity of Illness Item score 24 (moderately iii)] during an initial 26 weeks of treatment on venlafaxine hydrochloride immediate-release tablets (100 to 200 mg/day, on a b.i.d. schedule) were randomized to continuation of their same dose of venlafaxine hydrochloride immediate-release tablets or to placebo.
+The follow-up period to observe patients for relapse, defined as a CGI Severity of Illness item score 24, was for up to 52 weeks.
+Patients receiving continued treatment with venlafaxine hydrochloride immediate-release tablets experienced significantly lower relapse rates over the subsequent 52 weeks compared with those receiving placebo.